-Operationalizing and using policy data
+Operationalizing and using the NCPI data

-Data collected through the NCPI will complement indicator and expenditure data also collected and reported through the Global AIDS Monitoring process.
-Countries are encouraged to use policy data in analysing the status of the national epidemic and response and in national strategic planning efforts.
+Data collected through the NCPI will complement indicator and expenditure data also collected and reported through the GAM process.
+Countries are encouraged to use the NCPI data in analysing the status of the national epidemic and response and in national strategic planning efforts.

-Globally, Interim NCPI data will also be used to monitor the 10 Fast-Track commitments and expanded targets directly or to provide context to quantitative data collected through Global AIDS Monitoring indicators and to inform global strategies and reports.
-The responses from each country to Interim NCPI questions will be aggregated to generate regional and global values.
-The Interim NCPI data by country will also be available through AIDSInfo.
+Globally, NCPI data will also be used to monitor the 10 Fast-Track commitments and expanded targets directly or to provide context to quantitative data collected through GAM indicators and to inform global strategies and reports.
+The responses from each country to NCPI questions will be aggregated to generate regional and global values.
+The NCPI data by country will also be available through AIDSInfo.